Provenance Blockchain Trading 36.2% Lower Over Last 7 Days (HASH)

-Provenance Blockchain (HASH) traded flat against the US dollar during the 1 day period ending at 11:00 AM Eastern on June 16th.
-One Provenance Blockchain token can currently be bought for approximately $0.0222 or 0.00000132 BTC on major cryptocurrency exchanges.
-Provenance Blockchain has a total market capitalization of $2.72 billion and $219.42 worth of Provenance Blockchain was traded on exchanges in the last day.
-Over the last seven days, Provenance Blockchain has traded down 36.2% against the US dollar.
+Provenance Blockchain (HASH) traded flat against the US dollar during the 24 hour period ending at 16:00 PM E.T. on June 16th.
+One Provenance Blockchain token can currently be bought for about $0.0222 or 0.00000132 BTC on cryptocurrency exchanges.
+Provenance Blockchain has a market cap of $2.72 billion and $219.42 worth of Provenance Blockchain was traded on exchanges in the last day.
+During the last seven days, Provenance Blockchain has traded down 36.2% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.